VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 from authomatic.providers import oauth2

 OAUTH_CONFIG = {
-    "Facebook": {  # This name is arbitrary but is easier if it matches oauth provider name "id": 1,  # These id numbers are arbitrary "class_": oauth2.Facebook,  # Use authomatic's Facebook handshake "consumer_key": os.getenv("FACEBOOK_ID"),
+    "Facebook": {  # This name is arbitrary but is easier if it matches the OAuth provider name "id": 1,  # These id numbers are arbitrary "class_": oauth2.Facebook,  # Use authomatic's Facebook handshake "consumer_key": os.getenv("FACEBOOK_ID"),